 Photographs: San Diego, California.

-Similar species: Longfin Mako (Isurus paucus) distinguished by significantly longer pectoral fins, even larger eyes and dark coloration on the underside of the snout and jaw extending about half way to the gills.
-Teeth are also somewhat broader.
+Similar species: Longfin Mako (Isurus paucus).
+The longfin mako shark is distinguished from the shortfin mako shark by its significantly longer pectoral fins, even larger eyes and dark coloration on the underside of the snout and jaw extending about half way to the gills.
+Its teeth are also somewhat broader.

 Reaction to divers: Initially makes fast, close passes in the presence of chum then slows down and retreats to a more wary distance but continues to make occasional passes.
 Otherwise difficult to approach.
 Rarely attacks without provocation but has bitten divers and swimmers.
 Also known to attack boats.